Qarik-Group/runbooks/vault_and_safe.md

 Ideally, you deployed your Vault using the `vault-genesis-kit` via a Genesis deployment.
-Doing so uses the safe-boshrelease, which gives you a convenient routine to initialize your vault: `safe init`.
+Doing so uses the safe-boshrelease, which gives you a convenient routine to initialize your vault:

-First you will need to target the new vault as per the [Target and Authenticate to a Vault](#target-and-authenticate-to-a-vault) section below.
-You also need to "pretend" to authenticate with a bogus token, also covered in that section.
+`genesis do my-env -- init`.

-Next, run `safe init`.
-This will output five unseal keys and the root token.
+Running `genesis do my-env -- init` will output five unseal keys and the root token.
 Store these in a secure location, such as 1Password, another Vault, etc.